rodrigosantosms/aahc/2-poc/2-1-maintrack/templates/vmscaleset/README.md

 <br>

-##### Option 3 - Cloud Shell: Use this option if you prefer to download the files azuredeploy.json and azuredeploy-parameters.json to your CloudShell Storage Account.
-First you will need to download to your localcomputer, then using Azure Storage Explorer, you will need to copy to the StorageAccount
+##### Option 3 - Cloud Shell: Use this option if you prefer your CloudShell Storage Account.
+First you will need to download the file azuredeploy.json to your local computer, then using Azure Storage Explorer, Upload it to your CloudShell StorageAccount

 az group deployment create --resource-group poc-web-rg \
 --template-uri https://StorageAccountName.blob.core.windows.net/BlobContainerName/azuredeploy.json \